 A raft of loans from museums, galleries, archives and libraries in Russia and the UK also feature.

-Trans-Siberian: The World’s Longest Railway opens at the National Railway Museum (with a smaller display at the Science Museum in London) in summer 2021.
+Trans-Siberian: The World’s Longest Railway opens at the National Railway Museum (with a smaller display at the Science Museum in London) in 2022.

 Be the first to hear more about this exhibition by signing up to our Events and Exhibitions newsletter.